-This course, partly a PRACE training event, is targeted at scientists who wish to extend their knowledge of Fortran to cover advanced features of the language.
+This course, a PRACE training event, is targeted at scientists who wish to extend their knowledge of Fortran to cover advanced features of the language.

 Topics covered include:

 - Best Practices

 - global objects and interfaces

 - object based programming

 - Object-Oriented Programming